intermine/imjs/test/README.rst

 You will need access to a working testmodel webservice with the loadsadata dataset loaded and the quick-search enabled.
-See www.intermine.org for details on how to set one up.
-If this is not located at http://localhost:8080/intermin-test as expected, you can pass the location in an environment variable (TESTMODEL_URL).
+See [our testmodel docs](http://intermine.readthedocs.io/en/latest/get-started/testmodel/) for details on how to set one up.
+If this is not located at http://localhost:8080/intermine-test as expected, you can pass the location in an environment variable (TESTMODEL_URL).